 If you can rewrite the example using we cannot, it is clear, and numbers are not, you have already increased the formality of your writing!”

 “At any time, and particularly in the current climate of change, adaptability and flexibility are key.
 This is especially true when it comes to building work experience.
 Customer service and communication are top skills employers look for in any hire, across any industry.
 Regardless of your career path, the ability to work and communicate with others is always an advantage.

 Work experience that shows you are willing to take initiative looks good on a resume, too.
 If you’re currently looking for work, consider showing initiative by taking a job in an essential service industry, such as a grocery store or healthcare setting.
-For information on additional job and career options during the pandemic, I recommend checking out BCIT’s eJOBS, or looking at the many opportunities outlined on the Government of Canada’s new resource site.
+For information on additional job and career options, I recommend contacting Centre for Workplace Education, checking out BCIT’s eJOBS, or looking at the many opportunities outlined on the Government of Canada’s new resource site.

-In facing the widespread changes occurring in the labour market, your initiative and adaptability will pay off!”
+In facing the widespread changes occurring in the labor market, your initiative and adaptability will pay off!”

 – Susanna Kan, Centre for Workplace Education